xeoncross/mid/README.md

 Echo is the fastest, but also requires writing the most code because it is less feature-complete.
 Unlike the other two, the echo benchmark does not include things like URL parameter binding or standard response handling.

-## HTML Templates

-Please see https://github.com/Xeoncross/got - a minimal wrapper to improve Go `html/template` usage by providing pre-computed inheritance with no loss of speed.